SPX-VIX Risk Computations Via Perturbed Optimal Transport: Dimensional Reduction (DR) For POT

 \paragraph{Notes.} \begin{itemize} \item For augmented constraint sets (e.g., SSR–adjusted VIX constraints), $H$ and $h$ are augmented accordingly; the same steps apply with the enlarged system. \item The covariance step can be reused across multiple payoffs once $\mu^\star$ and $\{T_i\}$ are fixed; only $g$ changes with $G$. \end{itemize}

-\section{Dimensional Reduction(DR) For POT}
+\section{Dimensional Reduction (DR) For POT}

 An alternative to computing first-order sensitivities via the Fisher information is to exploit the conditional coupling invariance directly and re-solve a reduced entropic projection on $(S_1,V)$.
 Under a conditional kernel invariance assumption, the perturbed three-dimensional problem is equivalent to a two-dimensional entropic projection for $\gamma$ on $(S_1,V)$, so one may obtain the exact perturbed coupling in the reduced class by solving a Sinkhorn-type projection that matches the perturbed VIX marginal implied by the SSR propagation of the SPX shock, while remaining close in entropy to the base reduced coupling.
-This reduced-OT approach retains convexity and numerical stability and unlike the Fisher linearization— captures nonlinear effects for finite (non-infinitesimal) shocks insofar as the dimension reduction assumption remains numerically accurate.
-Surprisingly, even though the reduced OT recipe involves a mini-recalibration, the algorithm takes only 5-6 steps to converge, hence is computationally efficient.
+This reduced-OT approach retains convexity and numerical stability and, unlike the Fisher linearization, captures nonlinear effects for finite (non-infinitesimal) shocks insofar as the dimension reduction assumption remains numerically accurate.
+In practice, even though the reduced OT recipe involves a mini-recalibration, the algorithm takes only 5--6 Sinkhorn iterations to converge, since the perturbed coupling is close to the base.